Security-Onion-Solutions/securityonion-docs/vmware.rst

 #.
 Add >> Network Adapter (Bridged) - this will be the sniffing (monitor) interface.
 #.
 Click ``Close``.
 #.
 Click ``Finish``.
 #.
-Power on the virtual machine and then follow the installation steps for your desired installation type in the :ref:`use-cases` section.
+Power on the virtual machine and then follow the installation steps for your desired installation type in the :ref:`installation` section.

 Fusion
 ------